General

 How AI-Driven Orchestration Solves Middle-Mile Inefficiency

 The technology required to address Europe’s middle-mile problem is not a better planning tool within your ERP.
 It is an execution layer that sits above your ERP and orchestrates routing, carrier allocation, load optimization, and compliance simultaneously in real time.
+Locus’s AI-powered dispatch management platform enables exactly this transformation — and the results at enterprise scale demonstrate why your business needs route optimization at this depth of constraint processing.

 Constraint-based route optimization at depth: Advanced AI orchestration engines process 180+ constraints simultaneously per computation — vehicle types and capacities, temperature zones, retailer delivery windows (with early/late penalty structures), European Mobility Package driving-hours compliance, fuel costs, emissions per route segment, carrier availability, cost thresholds, and service-level requirements.
 This is the computational depth European CPG secondary distribution demands, where each route involves regulatory, operational, and sustainability constraints multiplying against each other.
 Rule-based modules in ERP systems handle 10–20 of these.
 The gap between 20 constraints and 180+ is where margin leaks at scale.